QODIO/validator/README.md

 Attribute				| Valid values												| Description
 ------------------------|-----------------------------------------------------------|---------------------------------------------------------------
-data-required			| no value													| If this is set, then the input will require some content data-required-if		| element id												| If set to an id of a checkbox, then it will only validate if said checkbox is checked data-min=0-9			| `0-9`														| The minimum length of the input data-max=0-9			| `0-9`														| The maximum length of the input data-match				| element id												| If set to an id of another input element, it will match the contents against that element
+data-required			| no value													| If this is set, then the input will require some content data-required-if		| element id												| If set to an id of an element, then it will only validate if said element is checked or has the value of `data-required-if-value` data-required-if-value	| element value												| If `data-required-if` is set to an element id, then it will only validate if said element has said value data-min=0-9			| `0-9`														| The minimum length of the input data-max=0-9			| `0-9`														| The maximum length of the input data-match				| element id												| If set to an id of another input element, it will match the contents against that element